UmeshMotiwale/Diffusion_Models_from_Scratch/README.md

 ## Project Overview

-By the end of this program, each mentee will have built — entirely from scratch — a working diffusion model capable of generating original images, along with a polished interactive demo and a technical blog post explaining their work.
+By the end of this program, we will have built — entirely from scratch — a working diffusion model capable of generating original images, along with a polished interactive demo and a technical blog post explaining their work.
 No black-box API calls.
 Every component (UNet, noise scheduler, sampling loop) will be implemented and understood.

-### Final Deliverables (Per Mentee)

-1. A GitHub repository with a clean, documented codebase
-2. A trained diffusion model on a custom dataset of their choice
-3. An interactive Gradio demo deployed on Hugging Face Spaces
-4. A technical blog post (Medium / personal site) explaining their implementation
-5. A 5-minute final presentation

 ### What You Will Learn